-Our welfare adviser offers financial advice about student finance, welfare benefits and tax credits, dealing with debt, planning a budget, housing and childcare costs and difficulties.
-Our adviser can check that you are aware of and claiming all of your financial entitlements and assist you to explore your options if you are in financial hardship that may impact on your ability to continue to study.
-We can offer support and advice about applying for the Newman Support Fund and other external charitable grants.
-We also support students who are care experienced or estranged from their families to identify and access on fees and payment, contact the University all of their financial entitlements.
+Our Student Success team offer financial advice about student finance, welfare benefits, dealing with debt, planning a budget, housing and childcare costs; and other difficulties.
+Our advisers can check that you are aware of and claiming all your financial entitlements and we strongly recommend that you make your assist you to explore your options if you are in financial hardship that may impact on your ability to continue to study.
+We can offer support and advice about applying for the Birmingham Newman Support Fund and other external charitable grants.
+We also support students who team may be able to assist.
+You can contact them at are care experienced or estranged from their families to identify and access all their financial entitlements.
+Contact us via studentsuccess@newman.ac.uk.